edalorzo/fundamental-programming/README.rst

 The Spring Framework follows the approach in the third option for its data access classes.
 All exceptions that inherit from `TransientDataAccessException`_ are considered transient and retryable in Spring.

 This plays rather well with the `Spring Retry`_ Framework.
-It becomes particularly simply to define a retry policy that retries any transient exceptions from the data access layer.
+It becomes particularly simply to define a retry policy that retries any operation that caused a transient exception in the data access layer.
 Consider the following example:

 .. code-block:: java